fritzone/thymian/src/server/recipes/lettuce_soup_with_meat/gb/recipe.md

  When you like how crunchy the salad is, the soup is done.
 Iceberg lettuce needs a little more time to finish cooking, little gem not so much.

+### Tips

+- If you use nettle (Urtica dioica) instead of salad, you will get an exceptionally tasty and healthy soup.
+- You can make the soup with sorrel also instead of lettuce.